KundanaP/azure-content/articles/virtual-machines-extensions-customscript.md

 This use case shows how to use a non-default storage either within the same subscription or in a different subscription for uploading scripts/files.
 Here we’ll use an existing VM but the same operations can be done while creating a new VM.

         Get-AzureVM -Name $name -ServiceName $servicename | Set-AzureVMCustomScriptExtension -StorageAccountName $storageaccount -StorageAccountKey $storagekey -ContainerName $container -FileName 'file1.ps1','file2.ps1' -Run 'file.ps1' | Update-AzureVM
 ### Upload scripts to multiple containers across different storage accounts.
   If the script files are stored across multiple containers, then currently to run those scripts, you have to provide the full SAS URL of these files.

       Get-AzureVM -Name $name -ServiceName $servicename | Set-AzureVMCustomScriptExtension -StorageAccountName $storageaccount -StorageAccountKey $storagekey -ContainerName $container -FileUri $fileUrl1, $fileUrl2 -Run 'file.ps1' | Update-AzureVM

+### Using Github location for downloading files.
+Starting with version 1.4, Github URLs can be specified as input location for downloading files.
+These should be public URLs.
+In future versions we will add support for private URLs.
+The file URLs can be specified using the '-FileUri' option as specified above.

 ### Add Custom Script Extension from the Portal.
 Browse to the Virtual Machine in the <a href="https://portal.azure.com/ " target="_blank">Azure Preview Portal </a> and add the Extension by specifying the script file to run.